1. What is the check-in procedure?

 11. What if my child has dietary requirements?

-• Our staff is seated with the campers for all meals so they can monitor players’ eating habits.
+Our staff is seated with the campers for all meals so they can also monitor the players’ eating habits.

 13. Are the parents allowed to come and watch during the week?

-• The only time parents may attend to watch sessions, is the morning training session, from 9:00am - 11:00am.
+The only time parents may attend to watch sessions, is the morning training session, from 9:00am - 11:30am.
 No visits are allowed outside these hours.
 The exact time of the morning training session is subject to change based on a variety of variables (weather conditions, etc.).